joestubbs/coe379l-fa25/docs/unit04/rag.rst

 .. figure:: ./images/RAG.png
     :width: 310px
-    :align: left
+    :align: center

 Data sources and knowledge bases
 ---------------------------------
-The knowledge base can both contain structutred and unstructured data.
+The knowledge base can both contain structured and unstructured data.
 It could be in a form of csv files with rows and columns or it could be a text document like PDF or HTML files.
 You can also connect your knowledge base to streaming data sources or APIs.

 A raw document (e.g., a long PDF, research paper, book chapter) may be thousands of words — far exceeding what an embedding model or LLM can reasonably handle at once.
-If you treat entire documents as single units, retrieval will likely retrieve entire documents — which are large, unwieldy, and may contain a lot of irrelevant data, drowning the relevant bits.
+If you treat entire documents as single units, retrieval will likely retrieve entire documents — which are large, and may contain a lot of irrelevant data, covering the relevant information.
-Instead, you divide documents into smaller, semantically coherent **chunks** of text (e.g. 500–2,000 characters, or number-of-sentences).
-Each chunk is embedded separately and stored in the vector store.
-Then retrieval returns just a handful of chunks relevant to the query.
+Instead, if you divide documents into smaller, semantically coherent **chunks** of text (e.g. 500–2,000 characters, or number-of-sentences), then retrieval returns just a handful of chunks relevant to the query.
 This improves both precision (less irrelevant text) and efficiency (fewer tokens, faster inference).
-Thus — **document splitting** is fundamental to making RAG practical, scalable, and precise.
+Thus — **document splitting** or **chunking** is fundamental to making RAG practical, scalable, and precise.

 In the last lecture, we used several Tapis code snippets as documents and generated embeddings for them.
 In this session, we will learn how to split these documents into smaller chunks by grouping sentences into fixed-size token blocks, preparing them for more efficient retrieval and RAG processing.